Benefits for your dependants

 Remember your nomination form

-You should fill in a nomination form to tell the Trustees whom you’d like to receive the benefits.
-If you have DC or hybrid benefits, you can do this on Fidelity PlanViewer.
-Visit the Do it online page for more information.
+You should fill in a nomination form to tell the Trustee whom you’d like to receive any cash benefits that become payable if you die.
+Visit the Do it online page.

 The following benefits may be available.